Alma Cogan: Illness and death

-Cogan embarked on a series of club dates in the North of England in early 1966, but collapsed after two performances and had to be treated for stomach cancer.
-She made her final TV appearance in August, on the guest-spot of International Cabaret.
-The following month she collapsed while touring Sweden to promote Hello Baby, recorded exclusively for the Swedish market.
+Cogan embarked on a series of club dates in England in early 1966, but collapsed after two performances.
+She made her final TV appearance in August, in a guest spot on International Cabaret.
+The following month she collapsed while touring Sweden to promote "Hello Baby", recorded exclusively for the Swedish market.
 She died of ovarian cancer at London's Middlesex Hospital on 26 October, at the age of 34.

 In deference to family custom, her death was observed with traditional Jewish rites, with burial at the Jewish Cemetery in Bushey, Hertfordshire.

 Legacy

-The novel Alma Cogan by Gordon Burn presents an imaginary middle-aged Cogan looking back on life and fame in the 1980s.
-It claimed to be based on true events and real people, except for her early death, and won the Whitbread Book Award in 1991.
-Partly adapted from this novel was the BBC Radio 4 series Stage Mother, Sequinned Daughter (2002) by Annie Caulfield.
-Cogan's sister Sandra felt that it misrepresented both Cogan and her mother, and tried unsuccessfully to get it banned.
-Eventually the Broadcasting Standards Commission ruled that the BBC apologise to Sandra for failing to respect the feelings of the surviving family members.
+The novel Alma Cogan by Gordon Burn presents an imaginary middle-aged Cogan still alive in the 1980s and looking back on her life and fame.
+Based on true events and real people, aside from the device of denying her early death, it won the Whitbread Book Award in 1991.
+The BBC Radio 4 series Stage Mother, Sequinned Daughter (2002) by Annie Caulfield was partly adapted from this novel.
+Cogan's sister, Sandra, felt that it misrepresented both Cogan and her mother and tried unsuccessfully to get it banned.
+Eventually the Broadcasting Standards Commission ruled that the BBC apologise to Sandra for failing to respect the feelings of surviving family members.

 The romantic comedy In Love with Alma Cogan is a film starring Roger Lloyd-Pack.
-He is an aging manager of an old-fashioned Pier Theatre.
-It leads to a flashback to his encounter with Alma Cogan, who performed at the theatre in his youth.
+He is an ageing manager of an old-fashioned pier theatre.
+It leads to a flashback to his encounter with Cogan, who performed at the theatre in his youth.

-A blue plaque commemorating Cogan was installed by the entrance of 44 Stafford Court, her longtime residence, on 4 November 2001.
+A blue plaque commemorating Cogan was installed at the entrance of 44 Stafford Court, her long-time residence, on 4 November 2001.
+A second blue plaque was unveiled at Cogan's old home, 29 Lansdowne Road, Worthing, in September 2017 by the entertainer Lionel Blair, who had been a friend of Cogan.
+The plaque was organised by Cogan's fans, together with the Worthing Society.